apurv101/task_execution_engine/hld_doc_v2.md

 - **Unit Tests**:
   - Write tests for individual modules like Vision System, LLM Interface, Action Executor, and database operations.
 - **Integration Tests**:
-  - Test the end-to-end flow from task creation to action execution.
+  - Test the end-to-end flow from task creation to action execution, including API interactions.
 - **Performance Tests**:
   - Benchmark the response times of the backend server and action execution.
+- **Security Tests**:
+  - Verify that unauthorized requests to the APIs are properly rejected.

 ---